← Blog |

 Evaluate the recipe database

 A large number means nothing if recipes are impractical or data is inaccurate.
-Check whether recipes are dietitian-validated, include prep and cook times, and have verified per-serving nutritional breakdowns.
+Check whether recipes are dietitian-crafted, include prep and cook times, and have verified per-serving nutritional breakdowns.
 Ask: would you actually recommend these to a patient?

 5